Constant de Deken: To Congo

 De Deken left Belgium again in June 1892, this time to king Leopold's domain, Congo Free State, where Scheutists had been present since 1889.
 There he was appointed to Boma in central Congo.
 De Deken tried to christianize the Congolese.
 To this end, he founded a monastery in Luluaburg.
 But his health began failing.
 He was in Brussels from autumn 1894 to autumn 1895.
 Subsequently, he returned to Congo, where he arrived in November 1895.
 He died in Boma on 3 March 1896, a few days before celebrating his forty-four years of age.

 De Deken wrote down his experiences during his first period in Congo in his second book (written in Dutch) titled Two Years in Congoland.

-Honors and controverse
+Honors and controversy

 De Deken was honored Knight in the Order of Leopold (Belgium).

 In Wilrijk there is a monument in honor of De Deken, standing with a knee on top of the back of a praying native Congolese.
 The statue is heavily disputed since 2014.
 In 2020 it was vandalized with paint.
 There is another statue of De Deken in Antwerp.